pradeep-xdd/demo/Reamdme.md

 ## Demo

-so this is  a readme file pretty nice tho addinig this  new line in bywm
+so this is  a readme file pretty nice tho adding this  new line in btwn
-2nd lime is ebem bettter
+2nd lime is even better
 haha ded
+fixed some typo